 As for passenger safety, MSC Cruises claims to abide by the requirements of the International Maritime Organization, an agency of the United Nations.

-The company also says that it goes beyond those requirements for the safety of passengers and that it extensively trains crews on how to react to emergencies and evacuate ships safely.
+The company also says that it goes beyond those requirements for passenger safety and extensively trains crews on how to react to emergencies and evacuate ships safely.

 Accidents and Dangers in Cruising